fariha28345/Google_LLC_Calculator_Automation_Selenium_Appium/README.md

 or
 50+10-20*2+10/2

-pseudocode for your test function can be look like:
+pseudocode for test function can be look like:

 public void doSeries(){
 calcuateSeries("100/10*5-10+60");